Enpass vs Bitwarden review 2026

 Similarly, when Bitwarden underwent a penetration test and security assessment by the Insight Risk Consulting auditing firm, there were some moderate issues identified.
 However, no major security problems were found.
 And it’s reassuring to know that Bitwarden soon released a server security update to resolve the issues.

 As with most password managers, Enpass and Bitwarden both have a number of additional features on offer.
-Bitwarden’s tools aren’t always the easiest to use, while Enpass’ tools are more intuitive and user-friendly.
-To read our full breakdown of available features, head over to our Enpass review or Bitwarden review.
+Bitwarden’s interface can feel more technical and less intuitive for beginners compared to Enpass.
+To read our full breakdown of available features for each password manager, head over to our Enpass review or Bitwarden review.

 For example, Bitwarden’s password import function is fiddly to use, while sharing and syncing passwords is needlessly complicated.
 Moreover, its interface is unintuitive, and it’s not always easy to find the features you need.